miwipe/acad_workshop2024/README.md

 - gappa
 ```

-Lets create both environments
+Lets create both environments (NOTE! that each will take a bit of time ~5 min)!
 ```
 conda env create -f acad-euks_1.yaml conda env create -f acad-euks_2.yaml
 ```
-and activate the first environment
+and then activate the first environment
 ```
 conda activate acad-euks_1.yaml
 ```